 Why go to China when you can walk a great wall right here!
 Québec is the only fortified city in North America north of Mexico, with close to 4.6 km of walls and imposing gates to explore.

 Discover beautiful cityscapes and see how Québec's defenses developed under the French and English regimes.
-Cannons, loopholes, the Esplanade Powder Magazine, a star-shaped Citadel, Artillery Park, and fortresses are all part of this outstanding tour!
+Cannons, loopholes, a star-shaped Citadel, Artillery Park, and fortresses are all part of this outstanding tour!

 2. Old Québec/Dufferin Terrace

 Visitors to Old Québec soon see why UNESCO designated it a world heritage treasure!

 You'll love Château Frontenac (the world's most photographed hotel), the centuries-old architecture, and the historic sites.
 The friendly atmosphere and affable locals add to the European charm.
 Whatever the time of year, you'll find horse-drawn carriages, street entertainers, singers, and artists, particularly at Old Québec's own open-air art gallery, Rue du Trésor.
 High atop Cape Diamond, stroll along the Dufferin Terrace overlooking the St. Lawrence River and the surrounding area.
 Or come watch the ice making its way down the river in winter.